wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to enter row comment.](../media/row-comment.png)](../media/row-comment.png#lightbox)

 20. Select in the Asset (Asset) box, and enter the following expression (replace the prefix with the same prefix you found in your own schema names earlier).
-When we create the request and fill in the asset, we are connecting to the asset table as well, with the lookup column.
+When we create the request and fill in the asset, we're connecting to the asset table as well, with the lookup column.
 The flow needs us to define the name of that connected table when creating this record.

     `cra05_assets()`